Type a word or phrase, press Enter. Click any result card to read the speech in context. That's it — everything else is optional.

 & binds more tightly than | — the same precedence as multiplication vs addition in arithmetic.
 Use parentheses whenever the logic might be ambiguous.

-Click a suggestion chip to add it to your search.
-The chip turns green and the full expanded query is shown in small text below the search bar.
+Click a chip to add it to your search.
+The chip turns green and the expanded query is shown in small text below the search bar.
 Click it again to remove it.
 The boolean structure of your original expression is preserved — each alias is inserted inline alongside its source term using an OR group.

 ('climate change' | 'global warming') & 'fuel subsidies' and you click climate emergency as an alias for climate change, the effective query becomes ('climate change' | 'climate emergency' | 'global warming') & 'fuel subsidies'.

-Related terms update automatically as you type — approximately 700ms after you pause.
+Suggestions update automatically as you type — approximately 700ms after you pause.
 Only new or changed terms trigger a new fetch; unchanged terms keep their existing suggestions.

 Filter to speeches by female, male, or non-binary members.

-Filter by the nature of the speech turn:
+Fine-grained filters for the nature of the speech turn:

 Click ↓ CSV (10) to download the first 10 results of your current search as a comma-separated file.
-The download respects all active filters and sort order.
+The download respects all active filters and the current sort order.
 Columns include: date, chamber, speaker name, party, state/electorate, government flag, speech type flags, full body text, name ID, unique ID, partyfacts ID, and matched terms.

 The corpus is built from the official XML Hansard files published by the Parliament of Australia.
 These files are the authoritative record of proceedings in both chambers and are made available for download from the APH website.